-From the above calculated data, we analysed that quick ratio has been fallen down from 1.7 in 2011 to 0.6 in 2015.
-This must mean that most of the current assets are locked up in stocks over a period of time.
-The ideal standard quick ratio is 1: 1.
-It means that the company is not in a position to meet its immediate current liabilities; it may lead to technical solvency.
-Hence, steps should be taken to reduce the investment in the inventory and see that the ratio is above the level 1: 1.
+From the above-calculated data, we analyzed that the quick ratio has fallen from 1.7 in 2011 to 0.6 in 2015.
+It must mean that most the current assetsThe Current AssetsCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
+It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. are locked up in stocks over time.
+The ideal standard quick ratio is 1: 1, which means that the company is not in a position to meet its immediate current liabilities; it may lead to technical solvency.
+Hence, one should take steps to reduce the investment in the inventory and see that the ratio is above level 1: 1.

 - Working Capital = $45,000

-- Current ratio = 2.5 Inventory = $40,000
+- Current ratio = 2.5

-Answer to Quick Ratio Example 2
+Answer to Example 2

-- Calculation of Current assets and Current liabilities
+- Calculation of current assets and current liabilities

 Current ratio = 2.5

 = Current assets / Current liabilities = 2.5 = Current assets = 2.5 * Current Liabilities

 So, working capital = Current Assets – Current Liabilities

 = 2.5 Current Liabilities – current liabilities